Wake Forest University Department of Counseling

 Optional Readings

-The following are available as links to articles on the course pages, WFU library readings, or through Course Reserves, which is accessible from your course menu:
+The following are available as links to articles on the course pages, WFU library readings, or through Course Reserves, which is accessible from the Modules section:

 Additional Materials